 Tax returns that are questionable are automatically selected by computers, and when these tax returns get to the agents, the agents already know that you and your audit are a problem.
 IRS agents are trained to spot problems with these pre-selected returns—but here’s where things get interesting: IRS agents hone in on the parts of the tax returns that pertain to ambiguous tax laws which may result in adjustments in the IRS’s favor.
 To repeat, the IRS agents look for ambiguous tax laws.
 This is much different than checking to ensure that you complied with our tax laws.

 If your return is selected and questioned, chances are that the IRS will assume that it is incorrect until proven otherwise.
 For the uninitiated, these procedures and seemingly hostile IRS agents are both technically complex and emotionally challenging.
 You may feel as though you have been accused of doing something wrong, even if you tried your best to do everything honestly and correctly.

 Because people are sometimes confused, angry or scared when the IRS contacts them, they often provide too much information to the IRS, information that the IRS may not be entitled to, and they agree with adjustments the IRS proposes by assuming the IRS agent is correct.
+The IRS may even issue an IRS summons.
 This ends up benefiting the IRS.

 What to do if you are being audited.

 If you receive IRS audit letter or are otherwise notified of an IRS audit, here are the steps you should take:

 - Acknowledge receipt of the IRS’s letter.
 Respond right away, without giving too much detail until you have consulted a tax professional.
 You may want to ask for an extension of time to respond.

 - Consider finding representation.
 If your case is complicated, you are missing paperwork that the IRS agent requested or are required to meet an agent in person, you may need a tax professional to help you with your taxes as well as act as a legal representative on your behalf.